COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <\div>

 <div style="text-align: justify">
-Thus, in order for us to have a more precise picture of the mobility synchronisation patterns, instead of analysing it as a concentration of trips around certain hours, we define the *mobility synchronicity* as the total magnitude in the *periodicity* in the out-of-home trips.
+Thus, in order for us to have a more precise picture of the mobility synchronisation patterns, instead of analysing it as a concentration of trips around certain hours, we define the <em>mobility synchronicity</em> as the total magnitude in the <em>periodicity</em> in the out-of-home trips.
 We, therefore, analysed the Wavelet and Fourier spectra to determine the strongest frequency components in the mobility regularity from our reference week from February 2019.
 Our analysis indicated that the mobility patterns are characterised by four main periods, namely 24h, 12h and 8h as seen in <strong>Figure 14</strong>.
 <\div>

 <br>